Multi-Tasking environments can be modeled in PlanetTogether with the help of resource and operation-related settings.

 Number of People

-The Number of People can also be used when defining an operation that is going to be part of a multi-tasking resource's schedule.
-Changing the Number of People must be reflected in the Operation, under the Status tab in a field called "Nbr. of People" and setting the "People Usage" field to "Use Specified Nbr".
+The Number of People can also be used when defining an operation that will be part of a multi-tasking resource's schedule.
+Changing the Number of People must be reflected in the Operation, under the Status tab in a field called "Nbr. of People" and setting the "People Usage" field to "Use Specified Nbr."

 On the Capacity Interval itself, change the "Nbr Of People" field.

-- Multi-tasking can schedule setup time ut cannot do so in a sequence-dependent manner.
+- Multi-tasking can schedule setup time but cannot do so in a sequence-dependent manner.

-- Multi-tasking resources don't seem to offer any advantages and can create confusion when moving things around because the activities can "jump around" from top to bottom based on the exact timing.
+- Multi-tasking resources don't seem to offer many advantages.
+On the contrary, they can create confusion when moving things around because the activities can "jump around" from top to bottom based on the exact timing.